On graphs with finite-time consensus and their use in gradient tracking: Algorithm description

 The choice of the matrix sequence $\{W^{(k)}\}$ is critical yet challenging.
-One focus of this work is to analyze TV-GT in which the network topologies are restricted to topology sequences that satisfy Definition~\ref{def:fin-time-cons}, and in particular, we focus on the nonconvex, stochastic setting.
-We have detailed the finite-time consensus property in Section~\ref{sec:fin-time-cons} and motivated its usefulness in decentralized optimization algorithms.
-However, the existing analysis for TV-GT cannot handle the graphs described in Section~\ref{sec:fin-time-cons}.
-For example, work by~\citet{alghunaim2021unified, koloskova2021improved, alghunaim2023enhanced} provide tight bounds for the convergence rate of Gradient Tracking with static topology ($W^{(k)} = W$ for all $k \in \natint$).
-Yet, their work cannot be readily extended to handle time-varying topologies as they all assume the symmetry of the mixing matrix.
-Even if every mixing matrix in the topology sequence is symmetric, the product of these matrices does not necessarily remain symmetric.
-Moreover, prior work focusing exclusively on TV-GT either fails to consider the setting in which agents use stochastic gradients or assumes the connectivity of the topology at every iteration.
-See Table~\ref{table:TV-GT-analysis} and Section~\ref{sec:related} for an in-depth discussion.
+One focus of this work is to analyze TV-GT in which the network topologies are restricted to topology sequences that satisfy \cref{def:fin-time-cons}, and in particular, we focus on the nonconvex, stochastic setting.
+This scenario is not encapsulated by existing analysis of TV-GT; see \Cref{sec:related} for an in-depth discussion.